brainstormforce/whats-new-rss/README.md

   - `afterBtn` (string, optional): HTML code to be inserted after the trigger button.
   - `className` (string, optional): Additional CSS class for the trigger button.
   - `onClick` (function, optional): Function to be executed on trigger button click.
+- `notification` (object, optional): Configuration for notification handlers.
+  - `setLastPostUnixTime` (function, optional): You can use this method to save the UnixTime in your server.
+  - `getLastPostUnixTime` (function, optional): You can use this method to fetch the saved UnixTime from your server when needed.
 - `flyout` (object, optional): Configuration for the flyout.
   - `title` (string, optional): Title of the flyout.
   - `className` (string, optional): Additional CSS class for the flyout.